CharlieJT/Recipes/tests.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to test CSS code to ensure it was valid code.
 - [Code Beautify JavaScript Validator](https://codebeautify.org/jsvalidate) was used to test JavaScript code to ensure it was valid code.

+### Python Testing

+Python testing was included in my project to test the business logic of recipe views and models.

+As this was the first time I was doing Python testing, I decided to do my testing after writing my code.
+As it wasn't possible to tests every single function in my app.py, I tested around 70% of my function.

+The functions that were tested were as follows:

+ - Home Page
+ - Recipe Listing
+ - Recipe
+ - Search Recipe
+ - Create Recipe
+ - Delete Recipe
+ - 404 Error

+When all of the testing was complete, I got "All tests passed" printing in the terminal.

 ## User Stories Testing